Organic vs Local SEO—What’s the Difference?

 But as we said, content needs allies to succeed.
 Other components that contribute to your organic search rankings include (but are not limited to):

-When other trusted websites link to yours, Google reads that as a “vote of confidence” in your content.
-(That doesn’t mean you should go out and build a bunch of fake
+- When other trusted websites link to yours, Google reads that as a “vote of confidence” in your content.
+(That doesn’t mean you should go out and build a bunch of fake website that link to yours though.
+That’s evil, plus it doesn’t work anymore.
+It actually hurts you.)

 Local SEO: Location, Location, Location (but Also Quality)